 Soil rooting depth

-The Prime/Statewide lists for each county are available on the FMMP web site in PDF format.
+The Prime Farmland and Farmland of Statewide Importance soil lists for each county are available on the FMMP web site in PDF format.
 Any questions specific to soil qualifications for Prime Farmland or Farmland of Statewide Importance lists should be directed to your local NRCS office.
 For questions on compilation of the Important Farmland Maps, contact FMMP.
-The NRCS Soil Data Mart hosts original soil data in GIS format--see links below.
+The NRCS Web Soil Survey hosts original soil data in GIS format--see links below.

 Other 'Prime' Land Definitions